 Database triggers don't follow the privacy rules you define for your application

-Any searches performed during the workflow will return all results, not just the results the current user is allowed to see.
+Any searches performed during the workflow will return all results, not just the results the current user can see.

 Don't rely on privacy results to filter the results to prevent this.
 Instead, apply constraints and advanced filters.